 New Deal funds enabled an addition to the U.S. Post Office and Courthouse in Muskogee.
 “The U.S. Post Office and Courthouse is an excellent example of the Classical Revival style.
 Containing five floors plus a basement, the building gives the… read more

-Listed on the National Register of Historic Places, the U.S. Post Office and Courthouse in San Juan was built in 1914 with a New Deal-era addition constructed in 1940.
-“The U.S. Post Office and Courthouse in San Juan, Puerto Rico… read more
+Listed on the National Register of Historic Places, the U.S. Post Office and Courthouse in San Juan was built in 1914 with a New Deal-era addition constructed in 1938-1940.
+Now known as Jose V. Toledo Federal Building and U.S. Courthouse,… read more

 The Great Falls Post Office and Courthouse was built in 1912.
 It was designed by James Knox Taylor and reflects Late 19th and 20th Century Revivals architecture and Second Renaissance Revival architecture.
 A New Deal extension was completed in 1938… read more